School Health Education - B.S.E. Download to print

 Students are accepted into a teacher licensure program by transfer if they have achieved a minimum 2.750 GPA in previous college coursework.
 They must meet with an academic advisor in 304 White Hall as soon as possible to review specific requirements for admission to advanced study.

 Minimum 121 credit hours.
 Minimum 2.750 cumulative and major GPA.
-Student must provide evidence of certification in First Aid, CPR and minimum equivalence to level 5 competency in Red Cross Swimming
+Student in the Health Physical Education concentration must provide evidence of certification in First Aid, CPR and minimum equivalence to level 5 competency in Red Cross Swimming.

 Licensure Requirement (not required for graduation):